yofiyonadio/kriya/README.md

 Server will run at http://localhost:3320/api/v1.0

 # Note
-If you note use docker, make sure you run postgress first
+If you note use docker, make sure you run Postgress first

+You can test the API use postman collection named:
+Kriya Test.postman_collection.json
+at root of this project